goblinfactory/konsole/README.md

 TBD : describe how Konsole workes side by side with existing code or apps that share the console.

-# HighSpeedWriter

-TBD

-# Writing text games using Konsole

-TBD

-**here are some fun things I'm working on using Konsole**

-- text pacman
-- text tower defence
-- text defenders
-- text video (take a movie and view in a text window at 30 frames per second)

-# More serious uses for Konsole

-Open source projects already using Konsole

-- 10 alternatives to Akka.net
-- Please add your project to this list. (drop me a tweet or email)

-Samples I am busy with

-- remote Konsole.
-Run a console app on a remote linux container and view the output in a console window in a browser on any platform.

 # Forms

   - quickly and neatly render an object and it's properties in a window or to the console.